reobrien1/AMS_delta_functionalgroups/README.md

 # AMS delta functional groups: Quantifying functional group distributions from AMS data sets
-This program provides the fraction of alkyl, aromatic, ketone, alcohol, and carboxylic acid groups present in an AMS mass spectrum.

 ## Overview
 **AMS-Delta-Groups** is a validated Python-based workflow designed to deconvolve High-Resolution Aerosol Mass Spectrometer (HR-AMS) data into specific chemical functional groups.
 This method allows for the quantification of five functional groups: alkyls, aromatics, alcohols, carboxylic acids, and ketones.